-3.10 Investigation Derived Waste Characterization and Disposal
+3.8 Investigation Derived Waste Disposal

-CDM Smith will characterize and dispose of IDW in accordance with local, state, and Federal regulations specified in the CDM Smith QAPP NYSDEC Standby Engineering Services Contract D009805 (May 2020a) and FAP (May 2020b).
-It is anticipated that one soil and one aqueous IDW sample will be collected.
-It is assumed the samples will be analyzed for toxicity characteristic leaching procedure (TCLP) VOCs, SVOCs, pesticides, herbicides, and metals; Resource Conservation and Recovery Act (RCRA) characteristics including ignitability, corrosivity, and reactivity; PCBs; and PFAS.
-Chemtron Corporation from Honeybrook, Pennsylvania, is subcontracted to transport and dispose of all IDW drums generated during monitoring well drilling and installation activities.
-CDM Smith shall be onsite to sign manifests on behalf of NYSDEC.
+CDM Smith will dispose of IDW in accordance with local, state, and Federal regulations specified in the CDM Smith QAPP NYSDEC Standby Engineering Services Contract D009805 (CDM Smith 2020a) and FAP (CDM Smith 2020b).
+Clean Management Group from Walterboro, South Carolina is subcontracted to transport and dispose of all IDW drums generated during soil boring and monitoring well drilling and installation activities.
+CDM Smith will be onsite to sign manifests on behalf of NYSDEC.

-3.11 Qualitative Human Health Exposure Assessment
+3.9 Qualitative Human Health Exposure Assessment